Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell

 • Store the value as returned to a variable.
 This would return all the apps as configured in the tenant.

-• So next step would be to have a logic to cycle through each app from all the apps as returned and stored in the variable from above.
+• So the next step would be to have a logic to cycle through each app from all the apps as returned and stored in the variable from above.
 This would be a foreach loop.

 • Then it is easy to retrieve the application name using the displayName parameter from the returned value.